 - PR-53 – Connects Fajardo to Salinas and has five tolls.

 - PR-66 – Connects Carolina to Río Grande and has three tolls.

-The roads in Puerto Rico can be a major hazard.
-Watch for pot holes, bumps, uneven surfaces, dirt roads, missing speed limit signs, busted railings, horses, iguanas, other animals, bicyclists, and randomly stopped cars.
+Watch out for potholes, bumps, uneven surfaces, dirt roads, missing speed limit signs, busted railings, horses, iguanas, other animals, bicyclists, and randomly stopped cars.

-The speed limit signs are miles per and hour but distance is in kilometers.
+In Puerto Rico speed limit signs are in miles per hour, but distances are in kilometers.

-Smaller towns do not have a lot of stop signs or stop lights so it is common for traffic to stop and let another car pull out.
-So be aware of this so you don’t get into an accident.
+Smaller towns don’t have many stop signs or stop lights, so it’s common for a vehicle to stop to let another vehicle pull out.
+So, be aware of this to avoid accidents.

 Parking in Puerto Rico

 Parking in Puerto Rico is a pain.
-There is not a lot of parking in San Juan or Ponce and you seldom find large parking lots like in the states.
-In the smaller towns or along beaches it may be next to impossible to find a place to park on a weekend.
+There is not a lot of parking in Old San Juan or Ponce and you seldom find large parking lots like in the states.
+In the smaller towns or along beaches, parking is almost impossible to find on weekends or during high season.